 The Volta Grande Gold Project was impacted by a land occupation on June 5, 2022 by a group of people protesting the INCRA Land Agreement with the Company.
 The occupation continues with the people encamped at the PVG site.
 The Company is working with the courts to secure an order to clear the encampment.
+Although a judge from Senador Jose Porfirio has ruled in the Company's favour, the encampment and the people have not been removed and they continue to occupy an area of the Volta Grande Project.

-The Company has increased its security at the project site and is monitoring the situation.
+The Company has security at the project site and is monitoring the situation.
 The occupation has been peaceful and has not caused any interruptions to the Company's business and operations.